pelithne/appservice-to-containerapp/exercise3.md

 1. Use a managed identity (no admin / no ACR password) for image pulls from ACR
 2. Store a secret in Azure Key Vault and access it from the container at runtime via managed identity
-3. Restrict outbound (egress) and make the app private behind an internal environment with a workload profile + VNet (conceptual steps) and expose safely via Azure Front Door
+3. Restrict outbound (egress) and make the app private and expose safely via Azure Front Door
 4. Enable Microsoft Defender for Cloud plans relevant to containers & Key Vault
 5. Validate everything with test commands

-> NOTE: Some steps require specific regional support and/or existing virtual networks.
-Adjust names & regions accordingly.
-Where full creation would be long, concise CLI snippets + rationale are provided.

-Estimated time: 60–75 minutes (depending on existing network & Front Door readiness)

 ---
 ## Prerequisites